-To move the current selection, click the arrows under Move selection.
+To manually move the current selection left, right, up, or down, click the arrows under Move selection.

 You can enter data in one or more of the fields at a time - cell line, drug name, or dose.
 You can tab between fields to enter more data.
 Pressing Enter or clicking Apply will apply the labels to the currently selected wells, and deselect them.
 If the auto-stepper is enabled (see below), the next set of wells will be selected.